 - Turn your refrigerator or freezer to the coldest setting and open only when necessary.
 If you lose power, food will last longer.

 - Keep a thermometer in the refrigerator to be able to check the food temperature when the power is restored.

 If a storm does cause any damage to your property, please reach out to us.
 We are always here to help.

-In the event of a power outage or sump pump overflow your the structual and property damage in your basement will be covered.
-Check with your insurance agent to see is your basement is covered for water damage.
+In the event of a power outage or sump pump overflow, the structural and property damage in your basement will be covered.
+Check with your insurance agent to see if your basement is covered for water damage.

 This weekend is set to be the coldest in the past few years with temperatures dropping to the single digits overnight.
 While we know to bundle ourselves up to keep warm many people forget to check to make sure their pipes stay warm as well.

 Ice forming in a pipe does not typically cause a break where the ice blockage occurs.
 After a complete ice blockage in a pipe, continued freezing and expansion inside the pipe causes water pressure to increase downstream — between the ice blockage and a closed faucet at the end.
 Usually the pipe bursts where little or no ice has formed.